joannesong/AC-Android/lessons/android-views/README.md

 ```

-However, Android Studio helps us create an XML file automatically, and will auto-generate a layout resource file automatically, with all of the necessary parameters for the view:
+However, Android Studio helps us create an XML file, and will auto-generate a layout resource file automatically, with all of the necessary parameters for the view:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>